 energy + hardware

 Currently exploring the gap between AI progress + hardware implementation across industrial sectors.

 Spoke to engineers at Meta, Apple, Nvidia, John Deere, and medtech firms who aren't leveraging these advances - most still do failure analysis via Excel screenshots and manual workflows.
-Bottlenecks aren't just technical - they're workflow, regulatory, and cultural.
-Interested in edge AI applications where real-time processing meets physical constraints, including robotics and applications in construction.
+Bottlenecks seem to be technical, regulatory, and cultural.
+Interested in how AI collides with physical constraints including robotics and infrastructure buildout.

+energy + hardware